FOLLOW US ON Instagram and Facebook where we feature kakahu from our world-renowned collection.

 $45.00 incl postage (NZ)

-E Ngā Uri Whakatupu
+E Ngā Uri Whakatupu is SOLD OUT

 Eighteen year old Tira (left) and Rangimarie (16) in kakahu woven by their mother Te Rongopamamao Aubrey and aunts of Ngāti Kinohaku - Ngāti Maniapoto iwi (tribe).
 Photographed circa 1908.
 Descendants of both sisters became ardent weavers, including…